 Get ahead of the curve and drink plenty of water in the morning before a test.
-Also, if you can, take a water bottle with you to the testing location itself.
+Also, take a water bottle with you to the testing location.
 On a break, don’t be afraid to drink a bit.

+Don’t wait until you feel overly fatigued to drink.
+That symptom means dehydration has kicked in.
+Dehydration itself can:

+iii: Get ahead of the curve and drink plenty of water in the morning before a test.
+Also, take a water bottle with you to the testing location.
+On a break, don’t be afraid to drink a bit.

-Don’t wait until you feel overly fatigued to drink; that symptom means that dehydration has already kicked in.
+Don’t wait until you feel overly fatigued to drink.
+That symptom means dehydration has kicked in.
 Dehydration itself can: